 Asked about he manages to retain the enthusiasm to keep training and racing into his 40th year, Haile replied.

 Haile has a fairly simple training philosophy.
 Training hard at a steady pace.
-He says he only does 4 hour training runs once or twice a month.
-He likes to train in Entoto, Addis Ababa because at 3,000m altitude it is perfect for long distance running.
+He says he only does four-hour training runs once or twice a month.
+He likes to train in Entoto, Addis Ababa because at 3,000m altitude it is perfect for long-distance running.

-However, Gebreselassie has frequently talked about his aspirations for moving into politics and making a difference to his country.
-On his twitter account, he said:
+Gebreselassie has frequently talked about his aspirations for moving into politics and making a difference to his country.
+On his Twitter account, he said:

 Haile Gebrselassie Career